sethlindberg/aws-nat-bastion-bosh-cf/docs/aws-setup.md

 We're creating the [IAM User](http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) that will have it's abilities defined by the membership to the Group and Role you create.

 * Create your user.
 For example: `tbird`.
 This will likely match what is used as the SSH Key below.
+* Create a new group.
+Give the group PowerUserAccess.
-* Add that user to a Group.
-Give that user permissions on the system by attaching a policy.
+* Add your new user to the group you just created.

 NOTE: An interesting tool to discover more about IAM Polices is the [IAM Policy Simulator](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html).